 The Regional Leadership Committee is made up of delegates from each of NCARB’s six regions.
 Together, the committee focuses on issues specific to these regions.

-The Diversity Collaborative explores research and recommends strategies to increase the diversity of NCARB’s Member Boards, regional and national leadership to ensure that the organization fully represents the diversity of the population it serves.
+The Diversity Collaborative explores research and recommends strategies to increase the diversity of NCARB’s Member Boards, regional leadership, and national leadership to ensure that the organization fully represents the diversity of the population it serves.

 The Futures Collaborative monitors and researches changes in the regulatory environment and the practice of architecture.
 Efforts will guide the ongoing development of forecasts of possible future outcomes as well as informing strategic conversations across the Council.